SpectraL519/cpp-ap/docs/tutorial.md

 > [!TIP]
 >
 > - Enabling the `greedy` option for an argument only makes sense for arguments with string-like value types.
-> - If no explicit `nargs` bound is set for a greedy argument, once it starts being parsed, it will consume all remaining command-line arguments.
+> - If no explicit `nargs` bound is set for a greedy argument, once parsing of such argument begins, it will consume all remaining command-line arguments.

 Consider a simple example: